 This report is intended solely for the information and use of the Board of Trustees, District Management, the California Community Colleges Chancellor's Office, and the District's Federal and State awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.

+wriner.
+Time Day a Co., Ll.

-Vollvinet, Time, Day'a Co., UP.
-Rancho Cucamonga, California
+Rancho Cucamonga, California December 14, 2012

 REPORT ON STATE COMPLIANCE

 Board of Trustees Monterey Peninsula Community College District Monterey, California